DanParkinson/project-4-elite/AGILE.md

 Now that this works.
 I need users to be able to see the available booking times for that day so that booking is easier.

+So many issuses with this.
+It is the end of my session but a lot of problems need to be addressed:

+- users can now see available time options if reservation is already taken
+- i got caught up in creating the logic that i forgot to make new functions for each part.
+These need rewriting to improve readability as i was getting VERY confused when trying to get the logic to work.
+I now have one massive function which is not acceptable.
+- if the reservation is for today the available times need to remove expired times that have already passed.
+-